grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # evaluation on a per-tenant basis.
 # CLI flag: -ruler.alerting-rules-evaluation-enabled
 [ruler_alerting_rules_evaluation_enabled: <boolean> | default = true]

+# (advanced) True to enable a re-sync of the configured rule groups as soon as
+# they're changed via ruler's config API.
+This re-sync is in addition of the
+# periodic syncing.
+When enabled, it may take up to few tens of seconds before a
+# configuration change triggers the re-sync.
+# CLI flag: -ruler.sync-rules-on-changes-enabled
+[ruler_sync_rules_on_changes_enabled: <boolean> | default = true]

 # The tenant's shard size, used when store-gateway sharding is enabled.
 Value of
 # 0 disables shuffle sharding for the tenant, that is all tenant blocks are